Appointment / Promotions

 Recent and Significant Publications

 These publications are selected by the faculty candidate.
-They should represent the faculty member's best work, and have been produced since the last promotion or new appointment.
-These papers are described in the Bibliographic Notes and listed in Form B.
+These papers are described in the Bibliographic Notes and listed in the Form B. Items that are "accepted" for publication or are "in press" are acceptable, however "submitted" items are not acceptable.

 Submit 1 copy of each publication (reprint) as part of the packet.